samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 # Introduction

-*Applying explainable machine learning to national stroke audit data to explore variation in decisions to use thrombolysis* (part of the NIHR *SAMueL*, Stroke Audit Machine Learning, project).
+*Using explainable machine learning to understand variation in thrombolysis practice* (part of the NIHR *SAMueL*, Stroke Audit Machine Learning, project).

 Kerry Pearn & Michael Allen